How to Develop a Live Streaming Mobile App?

 When you run this command, Ant Media Server starts with printing some logs.
 At this stage, please learn your computer IP address and save it somewhere.
 We will use this address later.

 Step 2: Broadcast Live Stream from Your Mobile Device

 Yeah at this stage needs very specific knowledge luckily, we make it so simple that you do not need to know about encoding and packaging, you just need to call some functions.
 Nevertheless, I should say some technical issues for Live Streaming Mobile.
 Here they are…

 - H264 Hardware Encoders are used to encode the camera preview.
 It runs on Android 4.3 and above.
-Using hardware encoders make the mobile app very small and efficient.
+Using hardware encoders makes the mobile app very small and efficient.

 - RTMP protocol is used to send the live stream to Media Server.
 We have used librtmp library to handle this issue.

-- FLV format is used to send live stream to Media Server via RTMP protocol.
+- FLV format is used to send live streams to Media Server via RTMP protocol.

 Please clone this repository https://github.com/ant-media/LiveVideoBroadcaster